ERA-46/ERA-46/README.md

 Hello there, my name is Eranda Irushan.
-I have graduated in Computer Science and Software Engineering at University of Bedfordshire.
-I am interested in Java deelopment, Web development, 3D modelling, Arduino and Artificial Intelligence.
-I'm currently learing about advanced Arduino and AI.
-You can contact me for any opportunities or help sending me an email to erandairushan98@gmail.com.
+I graduated in Computer Science and Software Engineering at the University of Bedfordshire.
+I am interested in Java development, Web development, 3D modeling, Arduino, and Artificial Intelligence.
+I'm currently learning about advanced Arduino and AI.
+You can contact me for any opportunities or help by sending me an email at erandairushan98@gmail.com.

 Thank you!